UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 Now edit the `setupSLURM.R` script and change `filedir` to point to the public directory that contains the unzipped databases (with trailing `/`).
 You also need to set a unique identifier that will be appended to your summary runs (`id`).

+**Note**: the unique user ID is important to stop your outputs from overwriting anyone else's.

 Hence amend the lines below as appropriate:

 ```